Procurement and tendering

 • We keep costs low for entrepreneurs

-• We make a positive contribution to the water board's good performance.
+• We make a positive contribution to a good performance of the water authority.

 • We are working to achieve our sustainability ambitions.